|Colin R. Robins|

 Soils, sediments, and landforms are brilliantly puzzling, complex palimpsests that reflect both ancient and present-day environmental conditions.
 As a physical geographer, soil scientist, geologist, and environmental scientist, I study the ways in which landscape components record surface, climate, and ecosystem histories at scales ranging from the nanometer to the kilometer.
 My chief research interests are currently: (1) the pursuit of new, quantitative, isotopic measures of arid soil minerals and geomorphic surface ages, and (2) applications of soil science and geochemistry to challenges in species conservation and/or land management efforts.

 |**I will next take thesis students in Spring 2016.

 I support thesis research by science students interested in a variety of disciplines in Earth Science, Environmental Science, and Geology, especially geomorphology, soil genesis, mineralogy, GIS-based mapping, and paleoenvironmental reconstruction.
 Field and/or laboratory project topics (proportions of Environmental Science, Geology, Chemistry, Physics, and Biology are flexible) might include:

 - Field and GIS mapping of soil-geomorphology and floral biogeography (Geomorphology/Ecology)

 - Experimental soil genesis (Geochemistry, mineralogy)

-- Clay mineralogy and dust geochemistry
+- Clay mineralogy and geochemistry

 |Selected Publications List: Click to open new window.|